net39/ML-anomaly-detection/README.md

 This repository contains Python code, Google Colab notebooks and related files for my academic project on anomaly detection using ML models techniques.

-**Note:** This is a student research project and not a production-ready software.
+**Note:** This is a student project and not a production-ready software.

 ## Contents
 - Code scripts and Google Colab notebooks